Watch Fronts Bearing the Owner’s Name are an Old Tradition

 The magic druids!
 The branch-like digit ornament is single and unique to this American watch.
 SHERMAN HEWETT, see where the capital letter ’S’ is shifted.
 Two landscapes remind of the motherlands.

 Isn’t it a great idea to order a custom watch as a present for your other beloved half, with his/her name on the watch face!?

 JULIA IMOGENE.
 A ladies’ watch, golden case with silver dial, guilloche and enamel.

 The watch looks amazing, and the attention is soon fixed on the detail as no digits are found to be in their original places.
-The watch makes the observer’s curiosity fall in love with the unique item that will keep the family name and the memories of the grand ancestry for a long time.
+The watch piques the observer’s curiosity and causes one to fall in love with this unique item.
+One that will keep the family name and memories of their grand ancestry for a long time.

-Divise a way of placing your name onto the 12-hour dial, and we will be able to manufacture personal timepiece in our watch ateliers.
+Divise a way of placing your name onto the 12-hour dial, and we will be able to manufacture you a personal timepiece in our watch ateliers.
 It is also possible to manufacture from gold, silver and platinum, as well as with enamel and hand engraving.
-An alternative method would be taking a ready watch, and making a personalized watch face that you so desire.
-Though any way is great, and it surely is an incompeteable masterpiece in terms of a gift.
+An alternative method would be to take a ready-made watch, and design onto it the personalised watch face that you so desire.
+Any way that you do it is great, and will surely be a gift without competition.

 Returning for a minute to the English style, try to read the name on the following dial: